graphql-nexus/nexus/docs/getting-started.md

 ## Resolving: Property

 One common idiom in GraphQL is exposing fields that mask or rename the property name on the backing object.
-GraphQLiteral provides a `property` option on the field configuration object, for conveniently accessing an object property without needing to define a resolver function.
+GraphQL Nexus provides a `property` option on the field configuration object, for conveniently accessing an object property without needing to define a resolver function.

 ```ts
 const User = objectType("User", (t) => {